Riot Fest: 2022

+2023

+It was announced on May 15, 2023, that Riot Fest would return to Douglass Park September 15–17.
+The lineup was announced on May 17.
+On Sunday, rainy conditions delayed the festival's start to 2 PM and canceled all early sets that day.

+2025

+The 20th anniversary was held in Douglass Park, and the lineup included Green Day, Blink-182, Weezer, The Sex Pistols, "Weird Al" Yankovic, The Beach Boys, Jack White, Dropkick Murphys, The Linda Lindas, All Time Low, Hanson, Rico Nasty, The Front Bottoms, Cobra Starship, Alkaline Trio, Gym Class Heroes, and Rilo Kiley.

 Cancellations

-Three instances of Riot Fest have been canceled over the course of the festival's run.
+Three instances of Riot Fest have been canceled.
 The first came in 2009 in the form of Riot Fest West, originally set to happen in November 2009 and postponed in September.
 The fest initially vowed to make up the dates in spring 2010 but the replacement fest did not materialize.

-The second cancellation came in 2012 when Riot Fest East in Philadelphia was again postponed, this time one week before the show's planned July 19 start date.
-Though a reschedule was initially promised a follow-up never emerged.
+The second cancellation came in 2012 when Riot Fest East in Philadelphia was postponed, this time one week before the show's planned July 19 start date.
+Though a reschedule was initially promised, it never emerged.
 The third cancellation came in 2020 when concerns due to the COVID-19 pandemic made the festival's cancellation inevitable.
 Organizers have called this a postponement, as a significant part of the 2020 lineup played in the 2021 festival.

 Though not an outright cancellation, Riot Fest Brooklyn in 2012 was shut down early due to weather concerns.

+Controversies

+In 2023, residents of the Douglas Park neighborhood where Riot Fest had been held since 2015 protested the festival's plans to continue operating there.
+Discussions deteriorated into yelling at a community event between neighborhood residents and festival organizers, as community members complained that the music fest forces them out of large sections of the public park for weeks at a time so private events can be held, damages the park, and has displaced youth sports teams.
+Community members had petitioned the Chicago Park District to remove Riot Fest and other music festivals from Douglass Park in 2022.

+Stephen Shult, of Arlington Heights, was reported missing after Riot Fest’s last day in 2024.
+He died after being put in an intensive care unit for head trauma.
+Riot Fest organizers denied that he had been injured at the festival.